About the Species

 Sei whales have a wide distribution and live in subtropical, temperate, and subpolar waters around the world.
 They prefer temperate waters in the mid-latitudes, and can be found in the Atlantic, Indian, and Pacific Oceans.
 During the summer, they are commonly found in the Gulf of Maine, and on Georges Bank and Stellwagen Bank off the U.S. coast in the western North Atlantic.
 The movement patterns of sei whales are not well known, but they are typically observed in deeper waters far from the coastline.
 Sei whales have an unpredictable distribution.
 Many whales may be found in one area for a period and then not return for years or decades.
 This behavior is unusual for large whales, who generally have a predictable distribution.
-No one knows where sei whales breed.
+It is currently unknown where sei whales breed.

 Lifespan & Reproduction